15 Mar How to turn a goal into a habit Part 2

 Step 6: Create Accountability for Your Habit

 Track your efforts and make public declarations about your new habit.
 According to the lessons learned from the Hawthorne effect, you’re more likely to follow through with a commitment when you’re being observed by others.
 To stick with this new routine, you should let others know about your efforts and goals.
+For more scientific insights on the topic, see this research-based evidence.

 Post updates on social media, use apps like Chains and Coach.me to track your progress, work with an accountability partner, or post regular updates to our community page related to the habit.
 Do whatever it takes to get reinforcement from others in support of your new routine.

 Never underestimate the power of social approval.
 Simply knowing you will be held accountable for your habit keeps you focused and consistent.
+Click this link if you want to learn more from our experts.